 Disclaimer: The story of the sword Durandal probably contains more myth than actual history.
 The weapon was wielded by Roland, the legendary warrior and nephew of Charlemagne.
 Both sword and sword-wielder definitely existed, and the tales that follow them are truly worthy of legend.

 Legend said the blade was given to Charlemagne by an angel and blessed to ensure the continued victory of his armies.
 It was supposedly indestructible, something Roland discovered when he tried to destroy it to prevent his enemies getting their hands on it.
 It's now allegedly wedged in the side of a cliff in Rocamadour, a small town in the Pyrenees.
-Legend has it Roland threw the sword into the side of the mountain where it remains today.
+According to the tale, Roland threw the sword into the side of the mountain where it remains to this day.

 The Goujian, named after its supposed wielder, has been described as the Chinese version of Excalibur.
 The sword was uncovered in a tomb on an archeological dig, and was deemed to be more than 2,000 years old.
-Despite its age, the sword contained no rust and was sharp enough to draw blood when an archeologist tested its edge.
+Despite its age, the sword contained no rust and was sharp enough to draw blood when an archaeologist tested its edge.

-Charlemagne was a revered King of the Franks, whose legacy is so fabled its hard to differentiate which stories about him are rooted in fact or fiction.
-He undoubtedly existed and undoubtedly made some impressive military conquests, and if the stories can be believed, he did so with a sword that mysteriously shifted colors in battle.
+Charlemagne was a revered King of the Franks, whose legacy is so fabled, it's hard to differentiate which stories about him are rooted in fact or fiction.
+He undoubtedly existed and made some impressive military conquests—and if the stories can be believed, he did so with a sword that allegedly shifted colors in battle.
 Like a deadly version of a mood ring, Joyeuse had a name that belied its fatal capabilities.

 Whatever caused its weird properties, Joyeuse had a magical air about it that added to Charlemagne’s mythic legacy.